adamprice56/thelinuxguy/_posts/posts/2018-01-09-everyone-needs-a-yubikey.md

 For the more "Security concious" people out there, It doesn't take much to turn these passwords into more complex, but easy to remember versions.
 Maybe Hun73r2!, Sp41n1965#, (Ch3rry2o16) or Am4z1nG77$.
 Okay, some are easier than others, but you get the idea!

+The thing is, good passwords arent enough anymore.
+A computer can guess these fairly easily with a process called Brute-Forcing.
+An attacker can get a huge list of passwords that are just like the exampels above, and then the computer can try those and substitute letters for numbers, symbols and change the case of letters.
+So those "secure" passwords are now just as easy to crack.

+**Great.
+So passwords are pointless?**

+Yes.
+Well, No...
+Not on their own.
+Passwords are good, but they are annoying.
+As i said earlier, People hate complex passwords, so we need a second factor.
+Ever heard that before?

+_ Two-Factor enters the stage... _